 I had a discussion recently with someone about a not entirely uncommon situation consultants can find themselves in.
 You get hired to solve a problem, but the reason they have hired the work out rather than do it internally is because they aren’t really committed to making the project a success.
 What do you need to know to best deal with this situation?

-With luck, before you take on the work you will know whether there is apathy toward the project and whether it’s benign or malignant.
-In the case of benign apathy, you simply need to frame your expectations accordingly.
+With luck, before you take on new work you will know whether there is apathy toward the project and whether it’s benign or malignant.
+In the case of benign apathy, you’ll simply need to frame your expectations accordingly and have fun with it.
 In the case of malignant apathy you may be able to mitigate potential consequences, perhaps by stipulating tediously clear and comprehensive acceptance criteria that must be signed off on.

-A natural question is whether you should take work that’s based on malignant apathy at all.
-You might think that paid work is better than no work, but this can be very shortsighted.
-If the project turns into a failure, using your deliverables in your portfolio becomes very a risky proposition at best, and being a scapegoated can be disaster for your career.
+A natural question is whether you should take on work that’s clouded with malignant apathy at all.
+You might think that paid work is better than no work, but this can be shortsighted.
+If the project turns into a failure, using your deliverables in your portfolio becomes a risky proposition at best, and being scapegoated can be disaster for your career.

-You might have the feeling that with your design skills you’ll be able to transform a client’s apathy into enthusiasm.
+You could be thinking that with your design skills you’ll be able to transform a client’s apathy into enthusiasm.
 This might be possible with benign apathy.
 For example, the client might be so convinced by your work that they move from concept exploration to product development.
-But I suggest you don’t pin your hopes to this.
+But don’t pin your hopes to this.
 This isn’t the reason they have given you the job, so don’t let it color your work.
-When it comes to malignant apathy, my experience suggests it’s almost always a result of dynamics internal to the organization, and nothing the designer or anyone else outside the organization can do is likely to overcome the dynamic.
+When it comes to malignant apathy, my experience suggests it’s almost always the result of dynamics internal to the organization, and nothing the designer or anyone else outside the organization can do is likely to overcome the dynamic.

 Sometimes whether there’s apathy at play and what kind it is doesn’t become clear until you’re well into the project.
 This is a bad situation to find yourself in.
 In the case of benign apathy, it means that you have been doing work for a goal that doesn’t line up with your client’s.
 Recovery will involve shifting your perspective and possibly throwing away a good amount of work you’ve already done.
 But if you catch this early enough, you can recover.